TheAntiSocialEngineer/AntiSocial-BlockList-UK-Community/README.md

 # AntiSocial-BlockList-UK-Community
-Get the AntiSocial BlockList, a list of domains that someday might contain phishing
+Get the AntiSocial BlockList, this is a free, UK centric version of our paid blocklisting service.

 # Usage
 Add the raw file link to your prefered blocklisting service.
 The list is simply domains to block, one per line.
 This is suitable for PiHole®, Microsoft Online, Google Workplace, pfsense and many others.